About the Codes of Conduct and Ethics (Codes)

 - enable registered teachers to reflect on their ethical decisions

 - inspire the quality of behaviour that reflects the expectations of the profession and the community

 - provide a clear statement to the community about these expectations.

 Putting the Codes into practice

-The Codes are not intended to be used as a rigid set of rules but are designed to help teachers navigate and resolve difficult professional and ethical dilemmas.
+The Codes are not intended to be used as a rigid set of rules; they are designed to help teachers navigate and resolve difficult professional and ethical dilemmas.

 While there may be no single correct solution, you should be able to account for your actions by referring to the Codes.

 Teachers are encouraged to use the Codes along with any other codes and/or policies developed by their employer or school, to guide their professional practice.
 They may also be used to challenge the ethical and professional behaviour of a teacher and could provide grounds for complaint if a teacher’s practice falls short of the expected standard.